AnnieChi1020/AppWorks-School---Personal-Project/README.md

 ![image](./README/create-event.gif)

-- Create new events with tags and accurate location
+- Create new events with tags and the accurate location

 ### Profile Page (Organization)